eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.hierarchy.query.join.base.md

 ## Database Schema

-The cube defined in this example is based on three tables: Fact, Town, and Country.
+The cube defined in this example is based on three tables: `Fact`, `Town`, and `Country`.

-- The Fact table contains measures and a reference to the Town table.
+- The `Fact` table contains measures and a reference to the `Town` table.
-- The Fact table is linked to the Town table through the TOWN_ID column, which corresponds to the ID column in the Town table.
+- The `Fact` table is linked to the `Town` table through the TOWN_ID column, which corresponds to the `ID` column in the `Town` table.
-- The Town table includes a column that references the primary key of the Country table.
+- The `Town` table includes a column that references the primary key of the `Country` table.
 - The Country table consists of two columns: ID (primary key) and Name.

 This structure ensures that the hierarchy is properly normalized, following the Third Normal Form (3NF).